 A well prepared surface is essential to an excellent finish.

 We sculpt, profile, and level the wood with relatively coarse sandpaper on several machines.
 80 and 120 grits are typical.

 These operations are usually on parts that are a long way from the finishing room.
-But the soft contours of our chairs and our mirror-flat table tops make the reflection of light sublime...inviting a caress from your hand.
-The shape is the foundation and soul of finish.
+But the shape is the foundation and soul of our finish for the soft contours of our chairs and our mirror-flat table tops make the reflection of light sublime...inviting a caress from your hand.

 We sand to remove the scratches from shaping with abrasives and to remove the milling marks from cutting with machines.
 We use 120, 180, 220 grit on machines and proceed to 320 and 400 grit by hand.